ADM serves Car Dealers, Automotive Marketing Pros and Internet Sales Managers

 ~ Jim Rohn

-Just yesterday, I had a day in which I looked at the clock for the first time during the day and noticed it was only 1:30pm.
+Recently, I had a day in which the time seemed to sit still.
+I glanced at the clock for the tenth time and it was only 1:30pm.
 How could this be?
-I felt like I had already completed a full days work and it should be closer to 4:30pm!
+I felt like I had already completed a full day worth of work and it should be closer to 4:30pm!
 I looked back at my to-do list that at the beginning of my day seemed so daunting and jam-packed with exhaustive activity.
 I even questioned a fellow peer fearing a practical joke had been played on me by resetting my clock.
 Nope, it was only 1:30pm.
-This same peer in jest made a comment that maybe I did complete a full days worth of work in half of the day, since I have been at my desk without interruption.
-That is when the light bulb turned on.
-How much of my day is surrendered to interruptions that may or may not be productive to my job?
-How much more can I get done if only I could come up with a plan to stay in the game without interruptions?
-Only if I stay focused will I stay in the game is the plan.

-Only if I educate my teammates to learn to bring value to each moment of their day, will I be afford the opportunity to be focused.
-The answer to my dilemma is to teach my team mates to be self-starters, problem solvers and individuals that take on the initiative to make a difference in their own day, instead of passing along the buck to someone else.
+I am sure that many automotive managers can identify with my dilemma.
+Only if we could teach our sales, service and other management teammates to learn to bring value to each moment of their day, can we be afforded the opportunity to be focused.
+The answer to this dilemma is to provide management, service department and automotive sales training that teach people to be self-starters, problem solvers and individuals that take on the initiative to make a difference in their day, instead of passing along the buck to someone else.